Brussels sprouts may be the most divisive item on the Christmas table, but they’ve been a festive staple for as long as anyone can remember.

 The problem is, if you boil them within an inch of their lives, they smell a bit like rotten eggs, so it’s no wonder lots of people turn their noses up.

-Here, HelloFresh head chef Patrick Drake shows us how to make sprouts that will actually get nods of approval around the table this Christmas – with cream, pancetta and garlic.
+HelloFresh head chef Patrick Drake recipe will actually get nods of approval around the table this Christmas – sprouts with cream, pancetta and garlic.

 Creamy Brussels sprouts with garlic and pancetta